dylanbahenda/Thesis-project/README.md

 # Thesis Project – Multimodal Fusion for Medical Imaging

-This repository contains the code and experiments from my Master's thesis on multimodal deep learning for medical imaging.
+This repository contains the code, thesis document, and presentation from my Bachelor's thesis on **multimodal deep learning for medical imaging**.
 The project explores **fusion of vision (X-ray images) and language (radiology reports)** using Transformer-based models such as **DeiT**, **TinyBERT**, and **CLIP**, applied to two clinical cases:

 - **Chest X-rays** (multi-label classification of 13 abnormalities + no finding)